Contract Chaining for Cross-Pipeline Composition

 Shared Schemas

-Shared schemas live in .wave/contracts/shared-*.schema.json and are designed to be referenced by multiple pipelines:
+Shared schemas live in .agents/contracts/shared-*.schema.json and are designed to be referenced by multiple pipelines:

 | Schema | Purpose | Used by |